 White pepper is pricer than black pepper, as the making of white pepper is more labor extensive, and farmer needs to have access to clean running streams or soaking pools.

-Good quality white pepper can fetch a premium price, that will worth the effort to produce.
+Good quality white pepper can fetch a premium price, that will be worth the effort to produce.
 And there is a high demand for developed countries.

 The black and white pepper smell totally different despite the same plant.

 Black pepper’s smell is more pleasant and floral, due to most of the volatile oil being concentrated at the pericarp.